 When a contact clicks on an email validation link in an email, they are moved to this element of the marketing automation campaign.

-The Listeners element evaluates 5 criteria based on rules can conditions:
+Sitecore Marketing Automation includes a Listeners element which evaluates 5 criteria based on rules can conditions:

 - Campaign activity triggered